 Chazal taught, "Make for yourself a Rav (teacher) and be removed from doubt."
 But there is a doubt as to who your Rav or Rebbi should be.
 There are a lot of factors for a person to think through, before deciding who his Rebbi is.
 When a person finds himself in this very fundamental kind of doubt, he needs to feel dependent on Hashem with all his heart, and if he searches for truth earnestly, he will merit that Hashem will show him the way that he needs to go in.
 This decision cannot come from any human being.
 Only from the Creator, Whose "Name is certain." can a person find completely certainty to his doubts.
 When one feels suffering because he is in doubt about who his Rebbi is, he needs to be happy that this suffering is purifying his being, because this is the primary doubt that is experienced by anyone who searches for Hashem.
-That is the balance which you need at this point: On one hand, you are in doubt about who should be your Rebbi, and you can be happy that you have pain because of this doubt, but at the same time, you should feel completely dependent on Hashem that only He can clear up this doubt for you.
+That is the balance which you need at this point: On one hand, you are in doubt, but at the same time, you should feel completely dependent on Hashem that only He can clear up this doubt for you.
 Keep maintaining this balance, back and forth between rejoicing with your doubts and feeling dependent on Hashem, until you are totally connected and dependent, with absolutely certainty, on Hashem.